openkruise/website/docs/en-us/broadcastjob.md

 ### Monitor BroadcastJob status

- Assuming the cluster has only one node, run `kubectl get bj` (shortcut name for BroadcastJob) and we will see the following:
+ Assuming the cluster has only one node, run `kubectl get bcj` (shortcut name for BroadcastJob) and we will see the following:

 ```shell